nixonchris/gulp-require-convert/README.md

     module.exports = foo;
 });
 ```
 This plugin uses the RequireJS Optimizer's internal convert function for converting modules.
-This function will only wrap your file in a define call if it does not already have a define call AND if it appears to be a CommonJS module.
+This function will only wrap your file in a define if it does not already have a define AND if it appears to be a CommonJS module.

 ## Usage